mcfaline-figueroa-lab/targeted-sci-Plex/README.md

 * **plotScripts**: Contains scripts that do the bulk of the plotting and analysis of the processed data.
 * **helperScripts**: Contains a tools script that has helper and plotting functions.
 * **graphs**: Contains sub-figures used to construct figures in the main text and supplement.
-* **extractedData**: Contains intermediate datafiles that were small enough for Github.

 ---